mizchi/tcs/README.md

 # tcs

-Tiny and typed CoffeeScript like language.
-Script for ES6 age.
+Tiny and Typed CoffeeScript like language for ES2015 age.

 WIP: heavily under development